 Rule of thumb: If the lighting in a scene looks great for standard photographs, then it’s probably not going to work for infrared.
 But don’t take my word for it—you need to experiment for yourself because you’ll never know for sure what the results will be.

 There are no “official” subjects for digital IR photography; Please read my post ‘Best Subjects for Infrared Photography’ for my take on this.
 Sure, summertime landscapes with leafy trees, lots of grass, and puffy clouds often make a great infrared picture but don’t be confined to basic landscapes.
 Some photographer’s who are profiled in my book, “The Complete Guide to Digital Infrared Photography,” (see below) even like to shoot people in IR.
 The truth is that any subject is fair game if you want to produce IR images.
 My advice is to experiment and discover what works for you—the key words.
 You may be surprised at the variety of subject matter you can find for infrared photographs.

-My book, The Complete Guide to Digital Infrared Photography is currently out-of-print but used copies are available from Amazon for under $6.
-Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with new copies under $6 and used copies less than five bucks.
-You can buy’em both for less than $12.
+My book, The Complete Guide to Digital Infrared Photography is currently out-of-print but used copies are available from Amazon for $19.95 as I write this.
+Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with new copies at $9.99 and used copies less than three bucks—a bargain for one of my favorite books.